Asymptotics as $s \to 0^+$ of the fractional perimeter on Riemannian manifolds: The heat kernel on Riemannian manifolds

 Part $(ii)$ follows from Yau's estimate \eqref{ndfhgnf} letting $R\to \infty$.
 Lastly, the proof of part $(iii)$ is contained in \cite[Proposition 4.2]{Gryg22222} and \cite[Theorem 5.1]{Gryg22222}. \end{proof}

-Notice that $\Ric_M\ge -K$ for some $K>0$ is not sufficient for the $L^\infty-{\rm Liouville}$ property to hold, since there exist non-costant bounded harmonic functions on the hyperbolic space $\mathbb{H}^n$.
+Notice that $\Ric_M\ge -K$ for some $K>0$ is not sufficient for the $L^\infty-{\rm Liouville}$ property to hold since there exist non-constant bounded harmonic functions on the hyperbolic space $\mathbb{H}^n$.
 Since $\mathbb{H}^n$ is stochastically complete, this means that stochastical completeness does not imply the $L^\infty-{\rm Liouville}$ property.
 Moreover, quite surprisingly, stochastical completeness of $M$ is not implied by the $L^\infty-{\rm Liouville}$ property.
-The first example of such a manifold was constructed by Pinchover in \cite{PinYehu95}, we briefly explain this construction in Example \ref{exampleshit}. \vsp We shall now prove a convergence result for the heat kernel which in the case $\mu(M)=+\infty$, although being probably known to experts, seems to be new.
-We stress that these results easily extend to the context of weighted Riemannian manifolds.
+The first example of such a manifold was constructed by Pinchover in \cite{PinYehu95}, we briefly explain this construction in Example \ref{exampleshit}.

+\vsp In the next lemma, we give the proof of a result that, perhaps, is well-known to the experts, but we could not find an appropriate reference.
+The case $\mu(M)<+\infty$ is stated in \cite{GrygBook} as Exercise 11.21.